tiller-vgs/info-skjerm/README.md

 - @Sigdriv (Frontend)
 - @JorgenMU (Backend)

+Additional bugfixes by:
+- @Enderz420

 This screen allows you to create events, and show them.
 You will also get information about the current and future weather, as well as bus departures from a nearby bus terminal, *Tillerterminalen*.

-### Demo site
-A demo-site will from Monday the 20th be available on the url [https://infoskjerm.aastum.no/infoskjerm](https://infoskjerm.aastum.no/infoskjerm)

 ## Modules
 ### The informational screen is divided into three modules: